 Writing can be an emotionally draining and stressful pursuit.
 Any tips for aspiring writers?

 Do not stress over arbitrary deadlines.
 I know you want to release that book before [insert some personal date], but it’s a meaningless goalpost that can force you into bad decisions.
 Delays are not the end of the world, so don’t fret about them.

 In fact, here’s another favorite quote from Douglas Adams: “I love deadlines.
 I like the whooshing sound they make as they fly by.”

 What have you put most of your effort into regarding writing?

-Marketing.
-Not even a close second (which includes the writing itself).
+Marketing, by a wide margin.
+Everything else is a distant second, including the writing itself.
 It’s a sad fact that marketing is the make-or-break point for writing success.
 It doesn’t matter how good your story is if no one ever reads it.
 Writers constantly complain about marketing, and for good reason, but the ones who balk are the ones who never make it out of the trenches.

-I often say that “Writing is the easy part.
+I often say, “Writing is the easy part.
 Marketing is where the real work begins.”